cb-nw-3/m2-7-js--oop/lecture-1-oop.md

 Every method arrow function of a class creates a function.
 Every instance of a class has a property that matches the method name and refers to the function.

+TD: Always use Arrow function for classes, as "this" is inherited from the class, but will overwirte itself if a regular function was used.

 ```js
 class Car {